How to Add Folks to the 2i2c Hub

 Note

-We have a newly developed process for giving people short-term access to the hub for workshops, with low overhead for instructors and particpants.
+We have a newly developed process for giving people short-term access to the hub for workshops, with low overhead for instructors and participants.
 This process removes the need to add people to a GitHub team, and gives participants “just in time” access to a special workshop hub with a username and shared workshop-specific password.
-Policies and instructions for this currently being developed.
+Instructions for this simplified setup are here.

 We use a dedicated GitHub Organization - nasa-openscapes-workshops - to manage access, with GitHub Teams for Champions Cohorts and certain workshops.